Protestantism: Five solae

 The Five solae are five Latin phrases (or slogans) that emerged during the Protestant Reformation and summarize the reformers' basic differences in theological beliefs in opposition to the teaching of the Catholic Church of the day.
 The Latin word sola means "alone", "only", or "single".

 The use of the phrases as summaries of teaching emerged over time during the Reformation, based on the overarching Lutheran and Reformed principle of sola scriptura (by scripture alone).
 This idea contains the four main doctrines on the Bible: that its teaching is needed for salvation (necessity); that all the doctrine necessary for salvation comes from the Bible alone (sufficiency); that everything taught in the Bible is correct (inerrancy); and that, by the Holy Spirit overcoming sin, believers may read and understand truth from the Bible itself, though understanding is difficult, so the means used to guide individual believers to the true teaching is often mutual discussion within the church (clarity).
 The necessity and inerrancy were well-established ideas, garnering little criticism, though they later came under debate from outside during the Enlightenment.
 The most contentious idea at the time though was the notion that anyone could simply pick up the Bible and learn enough to gain salvation.

 The second main principle, sola fide (by faith alone), states that faith in Christ is sufficient alone for eternal salvation and justification.
-Though argued from scripture, and hence logically consequent to sola scriptura, this is the guiding principle of the work of Luther and the later reformers.
+Though argued from scripture, and hence logically consequent to sola scriptura, this is the guiding principle of the work of Luther and later reformers.
 Because sola scriptura placed the Bible as the only source of teaching, sola fide epitomizes the main thrust of the teaching the reformers wanted to get back to, namely the direct, close, personal connection between Christ and the believer, hence the reformers' contention that their work was Christocentric.

 The other solas, as statements, emerged later, but the thinking they represent was also part of the early Reformation.